 My Greystones friends have provided lots of support and encouragement and, seeing some sort of potential, made requests for paintings of Greystones old and new.
 As I started to sell paintings, I wanted a record of my work, so had large prints and greeting cards made.
 Each card is captioned and provokes a special memory for me, and hopefully other Greystonians.

 This turned out to be a great idea, as shops in Greystones now stock my cards, and Sherry Fitzgerald including them in welcome packs.
 How amazing is that?
 And to have one of my paintings hanging proudly in Café Gray, that’s a real thrill…

 I come home to Greystones every few months.
 The friendship, warmth and sense of community that comes from being home keeps me inspired and motivated to paint and paint and paint.
-And for the next few weeks, I will be busy working with my buddy Kialan from my amazing printing company to put my three collections into greeting cards gift boxes, ideal for Christmas presents.
-Plus, I have a 2020 calendar now, for €20.
-Available from Spendlove’s, or just get in touch.
+And for the next few weeks, I will be busy working with my buddy Kialan from my amazing printing company to put my three collections into greeting cards gift boxes, ideal for Christmas, anniversary, birthday presents and beyond.
+Plus, I have calendars now, for €20.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.